redhat-developer/odo/website/docs/command-reference/create.md

 odo catalog describe component nodejs
 ```

-Then specify the desire project with the `--starter` flag:
+Then specify the desired project with the `--starter` flag:

 ```
 odo create nodejs --starter nodejs-starter